Daniel-PeGa/advancedCSS_PersonalPortfolio/README.md

 # final-module-2-challenge

+This is a personal, professional portafolio with the intent of fulfilling the following acceptance criteria for in case I need a job:

 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position